 IP rights are territorial and only give protection in the country where they were granted or registered.
 Therefore, if you only have UK protection, other people in foreign countries may be allowed to use your IP without infringing your rights.

 If you are considering doing business overseas or have already started trading with foreign countries, then you should consider registering your IP rights abroad in order to protect your business in the markets and countries you want to trade in.

 Protecting your IP overseas

 Protecting your IP rights in the UK is fairly straightforward, however, trying to enforce your IP rights abroad is more difficult.
 Some countries may be signatories to international intellectual property treaties and agreements and each type of intellectual property may be regulated differently.

 If you want to protect a trade mark in a foreign country, you should apply to the trade mark office in each country you want to do business in.
 There is also a European and international application system.

 A UK patent provides a monopoly over a unique invention or process.
-If granted, it can stop other from making, selling or using your invention in the UK.
-However it will not stop others from replicating your invention or process abroad.
+If granted, it can stop others from making, selling or using your invention in the UK.
+However, it will not stop others from replicating your invention or process abroad.

 To protect your patent in Europe, you can apply through the European Patent Office (EPO).
-Your application will be processed as a single application, but once granted it will become separate patents in the countries you choose.
+Your application will be processed as a single application, but once granted it will become a separate patent in each country you choose.
 You can apply for protection in individual countries in Europe by applying to the national patent office in each country.
 This is better if you only want protection in a few countries.
 The World Intellectual Property Organisation (WIPO) has a directory of all the Intellectual Property Offices internationally.

 You can protect your patent in many international countries through the Patent Cooperation Treaty (PCT).
 A PCT application is processed as a single application and you'll receive an international search report and written opinion.
 You'll then have to process your application separately in each country.
 You can register your patent with the UK IPO, EPO, or directly to the WIPO who administer the PCT.